shyun3/dotfiles/README.md

 ### Linux

-If using WSL, apply the following as well:
+If using WSL, apply the following first:
 ```sh
 sudo env HOME="$HOME" "$(which dotdrop)" -p wsl-root install
 ```
 WSL needs restarting to apply all changes.
 A distribution can be shutdown in PowerShell by running `wsl --terminate <distroName>`.

+---

 ```sh
 dotdrop -p linux install